fuzzzerd/fmdata/README.md

 ## Installation

-There are both stable builds on Nuget and Continuous Integration builds available from MyGet.
+Stable builds are released to NuGet and CI builds are released on MyGet.

 ## Stable Builds are on NuGet